Kenneth Pablo Kimuli: Comedy

 In 2016 he was nominated in the World's Funniest Comedian competition.

-Kimuli has mentored other comedians into the industry like Herbert Ssegujja (Teacher Mpamire), and has inspired others like Ronnie McVex to start doing comedy.
-Through his Pablo Live Comfort Clinic, new comedians like Gocher were able to join comedy.
-Comedian Patrick Salvador Idringi attributes the lifting of the Uganda comedy industry from scratch to Kimuli and Amooti Omubaranguzi.
+Kimuli has mentored other comedians joining the industry, including Teacher Mpamire, and has inspired others such as Ronnie McVex to start doing comedy.
+Through his Pablo Live Comfort Clinic, new comedians including Gocher were able to get started in comedy.
+Comedian Patrick Salvador Idringi attributes the "[lifting] of the [Ugandan] comedy industry from scratch" to Kimuli and Amooti Omubaranguzi.